 Bottom line – if you have all four of the Essential Four present for whatever your vegan lunch ideas are any given week, you WILL be getting enough protein!

-Fiber: What do you think of when you think about fiber?
+What do you think of when you think about fiber?
 Pasta, bread?
 Maybe your grandmother’s chalky, orange jar of Metamucil?
 A lot of people only associate fiber with grains which makes them think consuming more fiber means putting on the pounds.

 Nothing could be farther from the truth – fiber is essential for all of our body’s functions as well as keeping us feeling full and satisfied.
-In fact, the majority of American women aren’t getting the amount of fiber they need with American women on average consuming around 15mg per day compared to the 25g that are needed.
+In fact, the majority of American women aren’t getting the amount of fiber they need with American women on average consuming around 15mg per day compared to the 25g that is needed.

 This chronic lack of fiber consumption in our modern diets has been linked to serious health issues such as poor gut health and depression.
 Luckily getting enough fiber is easier than you think – the best sources of fiber are naturally vegan foods!
 Some of these sources include: avocado, quinoa, sweet potatoes, broccoli, cauliflower, bulgar, and farro.

-Fat: Newsflash – fat doesn’t make you fat!
+Newsflash – fat doesn’t make you fat!
 You need fat at EVERY meal.
 It is absolutely critical for regulating our hormones, keeping insulin spikes down, glowing skin, and remaining satiated from one meal until the next.
 However, you want to make sure you are consuming the right kind of fat – polyunsaturated.

 The healthiest polyunsaturated fat sources are also delicious vegan foods and most contain high amounts of Omega 3’s, which are responsible for lowering blood pressure and the risk of heart disease.
-Examples include flaxseeds, hemp hearts, nut butters, almonds, coconut oil, olive oil, avocado oil, ghee – a good variety is KEY!
+Examples include flaxseeds, hemp hearts, nut butter, almonds, coconut oil, olive oil, avocado oil, ghee – a good variety is KEY!
 Fat should comprise around 25% of every meal.

-Carbohydrates: Many vegan foods and vegan diets tend to focus too heavily on carbohydrates for energy – usually refined grains that cause the blood sugar to spike.
+Many vegan foods and vegan diets tend to focus too heavily on carbohydrates for energy – usually refined grains that cause the blood sugar to spike.
 But in this case, we aren’t talking about the bread and pasta type of grains – we are talking GREENS!

 The carbohydrates that are going to give our bodies the most nutrients and energy come unprocessed from the earth, of course.
 This is how our bodies get those much-needed phytochemicals that help protect us against things like disease and free radicals.
 These most commonly come in the form of leafy greens (kale, spinach, etc.), making them super easy to include in every meal.
 Veggies such as asparagus, bell peppers, and carrots are also great sources of carbohydrates.